 To enter contacts one at a time, click on Entities > Contacts.

 Click New at the top right to begin the process of entering a new contact.
 The first thing that comes up is the Lookup Firm section.
 You must first search and select the firm the contact you’re creating will be tied to.
 Enter part of the firm name and click (Search).
 Locate the firm in the results, and click their Firm Name to select them.

 After selecting the firm, you’ll return to the New Contact window.
 The Firm section will display all the basic firm information.
 Verify that you selected the correct firm this contact should be tied to.

 In the General section of the Contact setup, fill in the basics such as First Name, Last Name, Email, and any phone numbers.
-After entering the First and Last Name, click the drop-down for Full Name. then select one of the options of how the contact’s name will appear in RB9.

 An important drop-down menu in this section is Contact Type.
 Select the type of contact that you’re setting up from the drop-down selection (Refer to the RB9 User Guide, Lists > Contacts to create your own drop-down options).

 You also have a Warning field here.
 Whatever you type in this field shows up in red, and they’re for your staff’s eyes only.
 The warning will be the important notes that you need to make sure all of your staff is reminded of every time they select this contact.

 In the Additional section, set the contact’s Login Name and Password if you have the RB Connect plug-in.
 (If you have set your Connect Preferences to Use Email as Login Name, you will not be able to set the Login Name here.
 Instead, be sure you have an email address entered in the General section above.
 See Setting Connect preferences: Login.)